 Who is eligible for DACA?

 Because DACA is meant to benefit immigrants who came to the United States as children, only individuals who arrived in the country before their sixteenth birthday are eligible.
 Applicants must be at least 15 when they apply and have been under the age of 31 on June 15, 2012.
-They must also be living in the United States when submitting their request for deferred action and must have continuously lived in the country since before June 15, 2007—the program’s expanded form would change this date to June 15, 2010.
-DACA also requires applicants to be in school, be a high school graduate or holder of a high school completion certificate or GED, or be an honorably discharged veteran of the U.S. Armed Forces or Coast Guard.
+They must also be living in the United States when submitting their request for deferred action and must have lived continuously in the country since June 15, 2007.
+DACA also requires applicants to be in school, a high school graduate or holder of a high school completion certificate or GED, or an honorably discharged veteran of the U.S. Armed Forces or Coast Guard.
 Applicants convicted of a felony, significant misdemeanor, or three or more misdemeanors are ineligible for the program.
 Despite the age requirements, applicants younger than 15 may apply if they are in deportation proceedings but have not been detained.
 Finally, applicants are not considered if they are deemed to be a threat to national security or public safety, nor can they have had lawful status on or before June 15, 2012.

 What is the application process?

-Anyone who fits DACA’s requirements may file for deferred action, even if they are currently involved in deportation proceedings or have a final removal or voluntary departure order.
-Applicants must submit a series of forms to the U.S. Citizenship and Immigration Services (USCIS), the executive agency that oversees the program.
+Anyone who meets DACA’s requirements may file for deferred action, even if they have been or are currently involved in deportation proceedings or have a final removal or voluntary departure order.
+Applicants must submit a series of forms to USCIS.
 Part of the application process involves presenting documentation proving they meet the program’s requirements.
-There is also a $465 fee, $380 of which goes toward the employment authorization application, with the other $85 covering biometrics services required by USCIS.
+There is also a $495 fee, $410 of which goes toward the employment authorization application, with the other $85 covering biometrics services, such as fingerprinting, required by USCIS.

 What are the benefits of DACA?

-Under DACA, the U.S. government will not pursue the deportation of qualified individuals for the program's period of three years starting February 18.
-DACA recipients may apply for a renewal of their deferred action and must do so four months before the three years is up, as the approval process can take up to 120 days.
-Another key DACA benefit for undocumented individuals is the opportunity to receive employment authorization, also effective for a three year period.
-Those requesting work authorization need to do so when they apply for DACA and must demonstrate what the U.S. Department of Homeland Security refers to as “an economic necessity for employment.”
+Under DACA, the U.S. government will not pursue the deportation of qualified individuals for two years.
+DACA recipients may apply for a renewal of their deferred action and are encouraged to do so four to five months before the two years is up, as the approval process can take up to 120 days.
+Another key DACA benefit for undocumented individuals is the opportunity to receive employment authorization, also effective for a two-year period.
+Those requesting work authorization need to do so when they apply for DACA and must demonstrate what USCIS refers to as “an economic need” to work.